36 Hours in Phoenix: 16 Fun Things To Do, See and Eat!

 Phoenix’s Sky Harbor Airport (PHX) is super close to downtown, so you won’t be spending tonnes of time in an Uber or taxi when you land.
 PHX receives plenty of domestic flights from all across the country on a daily basis.

-To get around Phoenix on this 36-hour itinerary, I’d recommend sticking with Uber or Lyft, as most of these locations are fairly close to each other.
+To get around Phoenix on this 36-hour itinerary, I’d recommend sticking with Uber or Lyft.
+Most of the locations I’ve recommended in this article are fairly close to each other.
 However, if you have longer than 36 hours in Phoenix or want to get out to a few areas outside of town, you’ll need to rent a car.

 When to visit Phoenix